The Real Reason Why Life Is Messy

 Christ did everything Adam should have done, obeying God perfectly and defeating God’s enemies, and he has given to us all the blessings of that obedience and taken the punishment sinful humans deserve for their sin (Eph.
 2:4-9).
 While this life is often messy, it will not always be so for those who place their trust in Jesus Christ.
 Believers have a glorious future and are once again a royal priesthood.

-For further study concerning Adam’s royal-priestly status and the Fall, read M. G. Kline, Kingdom Prologue: Genesis Foundations for a Covenantal Worldview, and Michael G. Brown and Zach Keele, Sacred Bond: Covenant Theology Explored.
+For further study concerning Adam’s royal-priestly status and the Fall, see Kingdom Prologue: Genesis Foundations for a Covenantal Worldview by M. G. Kline.